Abe no Nakamaro: Career

-In 717–718, he was part of the Japanese mission to Tang China (Kentōshi) along with Kibi no Makibi and Genbō.
+In 717–718, he was a member of the Japanese mission to Tang China (Kentōshi) along with Kibi no Makibi and Genbō.
 They returned to Japan; he did not.

 In China, he passed the civil-service examination.
 Around 725, he took an administrative position and was promoted in Luoyang in 728 and 731.
 Around 733 he received Tajihi Hironari, who would command the Japanese diplomatic mission.

-In 734, he tried to return to Japan but the ship to take him back sank not long into the journey, forcing him to remain in China for several more years.
-In 752, he tried again to return, with the mission to China led by Fujiwara no Kiyokawa, but the ship he was traveling in was wrecked and ran aground off the coast of Annan (modern day northern Vietnam), but he managed to return to Chang'an in 755.
+In 734, Abe tried to return to Japan, but the ship that was to take him back sank not long into the journey, forcing him to remain in China for several more years.
+In 752, he tried again to return, with the mission to China led by Fujiwara no Kiyokawa, but the ship he was traveling in was wrecked and ran aground off the coast of Annan (modern day northern Vietnam).
+He managed to return to Chang'an in 755.

-When the An Lushan Rebellion started later that year, it was unsafe to return to Japan and Nakamaro abandoned his hopes of returning to his homeland.
-He took several government offices and rose to the position of Duhu (Governor-protector) of Annam between 761 and 767, residing in Hanoi.
-He then returned to Chang'an and was planning his return to Japan when he died in 770 at age 72.
+After the An Lushan Rebellion started later in 755, it became unsafe to return to Japan and Nakamaro abandoned his hopes of returning to his homeland.
+He took several government posts and rose to serve as Duhu (Governor-protector) of Annam between 761 and 767, residing in Hanoi.
+He then returned to Chang'an and was once again planning his return to Japan when he died in 770, at the age of 72.

-He was a close friend of the Chinese poets Li Bai and Wang Wei, Zhao Hua, Bao Xin, and Chu Guangxi.
+Abe was a close friend of the Chinese poets Li Bai and Wang Wei, Zhao Hua, Bao Xin, and Chu Guangxi.

 Legacy

-From his literary work he is most famous for a poem filled with intense longing for his home in Nara.
+Abe is known for a poem filled with intense longing for his home in Nara.
 One of his poems was included in the anthology Hyakunin Isshu:

 Abe's place in Japanese cultural history is confirmed in Hokusai's Hyakunin Isshu series of ukiyo-e woodblock prints.